 Abstract

 Background.
-This study aims to evaluate the impact of different regenerative biomaterial combinations on bone quality and implant stability in Guided Bone Regeneration (GBR).
+This study evaluated the impact of different regenerative biomaterial combinations on bone quality and implant stability in guided bone regeneration (GBR).

 Methods.
-A pilot study was conducted from September 2020 to October 2023, comparing bone regeneration quality and implant stability following GBR using three composite graft combinations.
-A total of 47 patients participated in the study, divided into three experimental groups: Group A (deproteinized cancellous bovine bone [xenograft] with injectable platelet-rich fibrin [i-PRF]), Group B (xenograft with autogenous bone graft in 2:1 ratio with i-PRF), and Group C (xenograft with autogenous bone graft in 1:1 ratio with i-PRF).
+A pilot study was conducted from September 2020 to October 2023 to compare the quality of bone regeneration and implant stability following GBR using three composite graft combinations.
+Forty-seven patients participated in the study in three experimental groups: group A (deproteinized cancellous bovine bone [xenograft] with injectable platelet-rich fibrin [i-PRF]), group B (xenograft with autogenous bone graft in a 2:1 ratio with i-PRF), and group C (xenograft with autogenous bone graft in a 1:1 ratio with i-PRF).
 The implant stability quotient (ISQ) was measured at the time of implant placement.
-Crestal bone biopsies were performed.
+Crestal bone biopsy procedures were performed.

 Results.
-The study found that Group C, utilizing a 1:1 ratio of xenograft and autogenous graft with i-PRF, achieved the highest new bone formation (65.83%) and demonstrated moderately high vascularization and osteoclastic activity, indicative of good remodeling potential.
-ISQ measurements for all groups indicated good primary stability of implants, ranging between 55 to 65 at the time of placement.
+The study found that group C, using a 1:1 ratio of xenograft and autogenous graft with i-PRF, achieved the highest new bone formation (65.83%) and demonstrated moderately high vascularization and osteoclastic activity, indicative of good remodeling potential.
+ISQ measurements for all groups indicated good primary stability of implants, ranging from 55 to 65 at the time of placement.

-Conclusions.
-Combining xenograft with autogenous graft in a 1:1 ratio, along with i-PRF, yields optimal outcomes for new bone formation in GBR procedures.
-However, further research is needed to address limitations associated with i-PRF, such as lack of rigidity and faster degradation, to enhance its application in GBR procedures.
+Conclusion.
+Combining xenograft with autogenous graft in a 1:1 ratio, along with i-PRF, yielded optimal outcomes for new bone formation in GBR procedures.
+However, further research is needed to address the limitations associated with i-PRF, such as lack of rigidity and faster degradation, to enhance its application in GBR procedures.